 The waiting room of the psychiatric clinic was crowded as teens of varying piercings and tattoos awaited a group anger management session.
-Sharalyn, sitting quietly next to her husband, Mike, noted which teens sat with a parent, and concentrated on their multiple silences, the ways they ignored one another, waiting to be united in conflict.
+Sharalyn, sitting quietly next to her husband, Mike, noted which teens sat with a parent, and concentrated on their multiple silences, the ways they ignored one another, waiting to be united against conflict.

 Mike was busy with his Blackberry, checking his work email and the score of the Dodger’s spring training game, lamenting aloud the trials of being a fan of losers.
 If only LA could get a decent owner and be winners again.
 When this didn’t carry him through the wait for the psychiatrist, he switched to his fantasy baseball league, scratching his graying temple as though some strategy were to be awakened there.

 “See, Sharalyn, if you had gotten an iPhone for your birthday, you could be listening to music right now.
 This guy is 30 minutes late.”
-He pointed toward the office door—one of four—with the “Dr. Darmen” nameplate.
+He pointed toward the office door—one of four—with the “Dr. Burman” nameplate.